aleenadavy90/CucumberTests-AvenueCode-challenge/README.md

 The cucumber features goes in the features library and should have the ".feature" extension.
 Look at features/mytask.feature.
-eg:
-Scenario: My Tasks link should be visible when the user is logged in Given I am signed in as a user
-Then I can see the My Tasks link on NavBar
-And I can click on My Tasks link
-Then I am navigated to Tasks page

 ### framework used ###